Apply to Graduate School at UNH

 - Graduate Aid: Offers of assistantships will come directly from the department.

-Applicants are responsible for submitting the online application, and any supporting materials, directly to the UNH Graduate School office in Thompson Hall; do not send or address any materials to the department of study.
+Applicants are responsible for submitting the online application and any supporting materials directly to the UNH Graduate School (if mailing send to UNH Graduate School - Thompson Hall - 105 Main Street - Durham NH 03824).
+Do not send or address any materials to the department of study.
 Applicants are also responsible for monitoring the status of their application to make sure it is complete.
 All application materials become the property of the University of New Hampshire and will not be returned, duplicated, or forwarded to a third party at any time.

 New Hampshire residents wishing to claim in-state residency must submit a residency form with their application materials.
 Until in-state status is proven, applicants will be considered as out of state residents.
 For more information see the graduate school residency policy.
 Note: If you live in New England, you may be eligible for the New England Regional (NER) tuition discount program.